 Here's what's happening in Room 24!

 ― J.K.
-Rowling, Harry Potter and the Deathly Hallows
+Rowling, Harry Potter and the Order of the Phoenix

 We've also been focusing on ways to choose books and selecting "Just Right" books to read in class.
 "Just Right" books are comfortable, but provide us with opportunities to stop and think about what we're reading.
 Whether there's new vocabulary to learn in context or inferences we have to make by connecting our background knowledge to the text, it's important that the book selections we make give us some food for thought!
 We're going to continue to work on not only making appropriate book selections, but we're also going to strive to read a variety of genres during Reader's Workshop to expand our reading horizons!

 In conjunction with the above-mentioned reading work of realistic fiction in Kate DiCamillo's Tiger Rising, the students are writing their own realistic fiction during Writer’s Workshop.
 Imagining stories from everyday moments is key to this genre.
 Our young writers finalized their ideas and developed believable characters by focusing on external and internal features.
 After, the students gave their characters struggles, yearnings, and motivations which will be revealed through scenes in their stories.
 Students will then sketched out possible plot lines by creating story arcs that represent the traditional story structure.

 Throughout this unit, students will continue to focus on author's craft and effective writing techniques through the analysis of mentor texts.
 Strong leads, orienting the reader into the world of the character by grounding the action and dialogue in the setting, and crafting endings that leave a lasting impression will be focus areas.
 In addition, students will continue to strive to show, not tell by including small actions, using precise and purposeful word choice, and unfolding moments step by step.
 Letting the heart of their story shine through their characters' interactions, thoughts, reactions, and decisions will reveal the life lessons their stories will impart to readers.